keller-mark/dynamic-importmap/README.md

 </script>
 ```

-TODO: put dynamic solution last with warning.

-Note: dynamic-importmap is meant to be a last-resort solution (i.e., after considering the alternatives listed below).
-As noted by the WICG (above), import maps should ideally be defined at the application level with `<script type="importmap"/>` to ensure common modules can be shared.
+## Solutions

 ### `dynamic-importmap` solution

+Note that `dynamic-importmap` is meant to be a last resort (e.g., after considering the alternatives listed below).
+As noted by the WICG (quoted above), import maps should ideally be defined at the application level using `<script type="importmap"/>` to ensure that common modules can be shared.

 ```html
 <script type="module">